Climate neutral agriculture in Denmark

 – To use the Balmorel modelling tool.

 The course included visits from the Danish Energy Agency and Ea Energy Analysis.
-Further more the students went on field trips to both Danish Energy and Energy Modelling Lab.
+Furthermore, the students went on field trips to Danish Energy and Energy Modelling Lab.

-The course was tailored to modelers from developing and growing countries, and had 20 participants from five different countries.
-It was run at the Technical University of Denmark (DTU), through the Danida Fellowship Centre.
+The course was tailored to modellers from developing and growing countries and had 20 participants from five countries.
+It was taking place at the Technical University of Denmark (DTU), through the Danida Fellowship Centre.

 Date: August 2021 – September 2021.